-Spending Christmas Alone can take the happy out of happy holidays.
+Spending Christmas Alone when you are single can take the happy out of happy holidays.
 Christmas has a way of turning the world into a fantasy where everyone is supposed to be happy and everything is wonderful.
 Being alone at Christmas can almost seem sacreligious.

-When facing Christmas alone, December can be the longest month of all.
+When facing Christmas alone when you are single, December can be the longest month of all.
 There are some years when Christmas is more than we can do.
 But more often, going into hibernation for a month isn’t a realistic plan.

 Christmas is coming, with or without our permission and its ok if you are alone.